MYOFASCIAL YOGA THERAPY

-This body of work was developed by Dr. Kirstie with her 24 years of experience as a practitioner, teacher and bodyworker.
+This body of work was developed by Dr. Kirstie with their 26 years of experience as a practitioner, teacher and bodyworker.

-Kirstie considers herself a functional and structural yoga therapist.
-She teaches regular classes at the University of New Mexico-Taos.
+Kirstie considers themself a functional and structural yoga therapist.
+They teach regular classes at the University of New Mexico-Taos.